 Monday PM Forecast: Warm and muggy air remains in spite of clouds

-A warm and muggy pattern makes its presence know this week, though its stay is not permanent.
+A warm and muggy pattern makes its presence known this week, though its stay is not permanent.
 It may take a while to get here, but the Storm Station is tracking our next cold front.
 This will deliver rain and cooler weather.

 Tonight & Tomorrow: Skies turn mostly cloudy on Monday night.
 The combination of added cloud cover and an increase in humidity will result in even milder temperatures early Tuesday.
 Baton Rouge will likely see an overnight low in the mid to upper-60s.
 Warm and muggy conditions prevail on Tuesday.
 Despite a mostly cloudy sky, highs will still manage to climb into the middle-80s.
 With the humidity, it will feel a degree of two warmer than the air temperature.